 Best Passive Investment Rank #7: Private Equity Or Debt Investing

-Private equity investing can be a tremendous source of capital appreciation with the right investments.
+Private equity and venture capital investing can be a tremendous source of capital appreciation with the right investments.
 If you find the next Google, the returns will blow every single other passive income investment out of the water.
 But of course, finding the next Google is a tough task since most private companies fail.
 Further, the best investment opportunities always go to the most connected investors.

 The most liquid types of private equity investments are those investing in equity or credit hedge funds, real estate funds, and private company funds.
 Private debt investments include venture capital and real estate funds as well.
 There are usually 3-10-year lockup periods, so the Liquidity score is low.
 These funds should at least provide for some semi-regular passive income distributions.

 The least liquid type of private investment is when you invest directly into a private company.
 You could be locked up forever and receive zero dividends or distributions.
+I don't recommend individual investors make angel investments.
+You'll get the worst deals and you'll have the least amount of edge.

 Access to private investments are usually restricted to accredited investors ($250K income per individual or $1 million net worth excluding primary residence), which is why the Feasibility Score is only a 2.